 Using cloud storage allows you to organize all of your photos in a centralized space that you can access from any online device.

 Protect your memories

-Nobody wants to lose photos from their childhood or of the family.
-Old photos are always at risk of being damaged and can be easy to lose track of over the years.
-Luckily, you can easily combat this by digitizing your physical photos with a doc scanner app and preserving them in the safety of the cloud.
-When you save a photo on Dropbox, you’ll be able to access it from any operating system or device with internet connection, even if the original photo or camera is lost.
+Old photos stored in family photo books are always at risk of being damaged or lost.
+Luckily, you can quickly digitize your physical photo collection with a doc scanner app and preserve them in the safety of the cloud.
+When you save your photos on Dropbox, you can rest assured that they'll always be available even if disaster strikes your computer or phone.
+You'll be able to access it from any operating system or device with an internet connection, even if the original photo or camera is lost.

 Sharing is easy